amul-dhungel/OpenCV-Python/README.md

 This is a beginner to intermediate level documentation of OpenCV 3.4 use with python.

 This is the beginner tutorial of Open-CV, with good documentation and commentary.
+Whole codes are easily explained in commenting format.